h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MAP_Formula.md

 ### Example 3: Manufacturing Process Quality Control

 #### Problem Statement
-We want to estimate the true dimension of components in a manufacturing process using design specifications and actual measurements.
+A manufacturing company wants to estimate the true dimension of components in a production process using design specifications and actual measurements.

+Given:
+- Design specification (prior mean): $\mu_0 = 50$ mm
+- Prior variance: $\sigma_0^2 = 0.04$ mm²
+- Observed measurements from five randomly selected components: $[50.2, 50.3, 50.1, 50.25, 50.15]$ mm
+- Known measurement error variance: $\sigma^2 = 0.01$ mm²

+Calculate the MAP estimate for the true component dimension in the manufacturing process.

 #### Solution